AtoraSuunva/SmolBot/readme.md

 Then run it via `docker compose -f docker-smolbot.yml`.
 This avoids needing to clone the repo and wait for builds.
 A `docker run` will work as well, but require copy-pasting the command to keep the config.

 > [!NOTE]
-> Currently, the activities files `activities-smol.txt` etc are baked into the image.
-You can't change the activities without needing to rebuild the image.
-Someday I'll change it, but it's pretty low priority.
+> Currently, the activities file (`activities-smol.txt`) is baked into the image.
+If you want to setup custom activities, you can make your own .txt file (check the existing file for reference), load it into the container using a volume, then edit `ACTIVITIES_FILE` to point to your file.

 ### Docker

-If you prefer/need to re-build the image (ie. you've changed the code), you can use the provided `docker-compose.yml` and `docker compose up -d --build` to handle it all for you.
+If you prefer/need to re-build the image (i.e. you've changed the code), you can use the provided `docker-compose.yml` and `docker compose up -d --build` to handle it all for you.

 ### Installing dependencies yourself

-You'll need Node.js (At **least** >=22.0.0), pnpm, patience, and prayers.
+You'll need Node.js (At **least** >=22.0.0), pnpm, and patience.

 Assuming you have Node.js and pnpm installed and working: